 Moisture vapor from daily activities such as cooking, bathing, and laundry can rise into your attic, especially in winter when windows and doors are kept closed.
 These moisture vapors can build up on attic surfaces including the underside of your roof, and rafters, and settle on attic insulation.

-Over time, attic moisture can lead to several problems including damaged insulation, mold problems, and even costly structural repairs.
+Over time, attic moisture can lead to a number of problems including damaged insulation, mold problems, and even costly structural repairs.

-Wet insulation loses its thermal resistance, allowing heated air from living spaces into the attic.
+Wet insulation loses its thermal resistance, allowing heated air from living spaces to pass up into the attic.
 As a result, you may need to run your heating system more often to maintain comfort.

 ATTIC MILDEW & MOLD PROBLEMS

 Moisture build-up can lead to mold and mildew issues and impact indoor air quality.
-This can be especially challenging for occupants with mold allergies or those who suffer from a weakened immune system.
+This can be especially challenging for occupants with mold allergies or those that suffer from a weakened immune system.